~/.config/nah/config.yaml

 db_write: block # tighten: block all DB writes in this project

-Project config can tighten actions (escalate ask → block) but cannot relax them.
+Project config can tighten actions (for example, escalate ask → block) but cannot relax them unless global config explicitly sets trust_project_config: true.

 Checking your rules¶